 - Monstera – e.g. Monstera siltepecana

-Tree Fern Fiber Pole
+Tree Fern Fiber Pole for Delicate Climbing Plants

-Tree fern fiber isn’t quite a pole per se, but more of a natural totem for the natural environment.
+Tree fern fiber isn’t quite a pole per se, but more of a natural totem for the indoor plant environment.
 It’s perfect for vining plants like epiphytes, allowing them to grow and stretch up as if they had access to natural supports.
-Tree fern fiber provides both the structure and nutrition needed for plants to grow their tendrils where they normally wouldn’t have the space or material to do so.
+Tree fern fiber provides both the structure and nutrition needed for climbing plants to grow their tendrils where they normally wouldn’t have the space or material to do so.

-However, when natural material comes more in the form of a condensed block of fibers it can still provide room for plants to grow and spread their wings as long as they can find some natural ‘grips’ or footholds.
-Such material is not suitable for huge plants that need to be firmly attached but turns out perfect when used regularly to support vining plants.
+However, when natural material comes more in the form of a condensed block of fibers it can still provide room for climbing plants to grow and spread their wings as long as they can find some natural ‘grips’ or footholds.
+Such material is not suitable for huge plants that need to be firmly attached but turns out perfect when used regularly to support delicate vining plants.

 Although there may be some sustainability issues to consider, you can rest assured that buying Fernwood’s New Zealand tree fern fiber will help preserve the environment.